pymanga/pyMANGA/ResourceLib/BelowGround/Individual/FixedSalinity/FixedSalinity.md

 # Value

+A list of values with length = number of plant.

-This factor describes the availability of below-ground resources for each plant (dimensionless).
+Each value describes the availability of below-ground resources for a plant (dimensionless).
 The factor ranges from 0 to 1, with 1 indicating no limitations and 0 indicating full limitations.

 # Details